Maryland · UTI TREATMENT

 How it works in Maryland

-Most uncomplicated UTIs can be safely treated through async telehealth.
-You fill out a short clinical intake, a licensed provider reviews your case — usually within a few hours — and if treatment is appropriate, a prescription is sent directly to your chosen pharmacy.
+Most uncomplicated UTIs can be safely treated through online telehealth.
+You fill out a short clinical intake, a licensed clinician reviews your case 7 days a week, including weekends, and if treatment is appropriate, a prescription is sent directly to your chosen pharmacy.

 UTIs are one of the most common and well-studied telehealth conditions.
-When symptoms are uncomplicated, async evaluation with a licensed provider is supported by peer-reviewed research (JAMA Network Open, 2025) as equivalent in outcomes to in-person care.
+When symptoms are uncomplicated, online evaluation with a licensed clinician is supported by peer-reviewed research (JAMA Network Open, 2025) as equivalent in outcomes to in-person care.

 Maryland licensing & scope of practice